5 Steps to Getting Your Voice-Enabled Store Off the Ground

 Once you know what problems you’re solving, you need to assign key performance indicators (KPIs) against them.
 Some of these might be obvious and direct – e.g., time saved, frequency of self-service issue resolution (vs. employee-to-employee assistance requests), etc. But others may be less obvious – e.g., increased customer satisfaction and NPS resulting from superior service, reduced employee churn, etc.

 It’s not enough to have a vague idea of a use case.
 Retailers need to carefully interrogate the current behaviors of their employees (and their customers) to articulate a detailed view of how and why adoption of voice could solve a persistent pain point.
 For example, some use cases may be powerful in smaller-format stores, while others are better suited to large format.
 Similarly, employees will vary across markets in their desire and proficiency to use new tools, and any view toward scale needs to factor this variation into planning.

 2. Building Your Tech Stack

+While there are off-the-shelf retail-focused voice solutions, retailers risk overpaying for rigid systems that employees can only do so much with.
 That’s why many retailers are seeing value in a custom approach to building their tech.
 Determining how you’ll bring a voice solution to life demands a simultaneous consideration of hardware and software, front-end interfaces as well as back-end integrations.
 Will you use a custom wake word, a push-to-talk solution, or both?
 Will your voice software sync properly with what might be out-dated systems of record?
 What Natural Language Processing (NLP) will be most reliable for parsing the intent of your employees’ utterances?
 What hardware-software solutions will give employees the most utility without being overly complex?

 3. Designing, Prototyping & Testing